basho/basho_docs/content/riak/ts/1.5.0/using/querying/select/order-by.md

 [select]: /riak/ts/1.5.0/using/querying/select
 [query guidelines]: /riak/ts/1.5.0/using/querying/guidelines/

-The ORDER BY clause is used with [`SELECT`][select] to sort results by one or more columns in ascending or descending order. `ORDER BY` is useful for operations such as returning the most recent results in a set.
+The ORDER BY statement is used with [`SELECT`][select] to sort results by one or more columns in ascending or descending order. `ORDER BY` is useful for operations such as returning the most recent results in a set.

 This document shows how to run various queries using `GROUP BY`.
 See the [guidelines][query guidelines] for more information on limitations and rules for queries in Riak TS.

 ## Overview

-The ORDER BY clause sorts results according to the specified column(s) and any optional keywords or clauses used.
+The ORDER BY statement sorts results according to the specified column(s) and any optional keywords or clauses used.

 `ORDER BY` has the following syntax: